hadi-nayebi/CustomInstructions/README.md

 ## Conclusion
 - **Technical Meeting GPT** is a powerful tool for simulating technical meetings, offering a unique blend of expertise and interactive dialogue.
 Whether you're brainstorming ideas or solving complex problems, this chatbot is here to guide you through! 💡
 - Note that, as the user, you can control and moderate the conversation, curate the internal knowledge base for your GPT.
-- The custom instruction file for a GPT must be less than 8000 character and the custom instruction for **Technical Meeting GPT** is already 7995 character.
-Feel free to modify and update and experimnet with various parts of the instruction.
+- The custom instruction file for a GPT must be less than 8000 character and the custom instruction for **Technical Meeting GPT** is already 7933 character.
+Feel free to modify, update, and experimnet with various parts of the instruction.
 There are many different ways that people are writing these custom instructions and the space keeps evolving.
 - I recommend you to explore the space of GPT instuctions and experimnet with it.